-We do not have any puppies available at this time and won’t be having any pups this summer.
-We may try to breed in the fall for early winter pups.
+We do not have any puppies available at this time.
+We may have a litter next summer.
 We do keep a contact list if you’d like to be informed of our next breeding.
-Let us know and we can add your name to the list or check our website for updated news.
+If you do contact us, just let us know a little bit about you, where you’re from and the kind of livestock you raise, and we can talk about adding your name to our list.

 Ever since we've had our flock and herd we've had our registered Maremma Sheepdogs, or livestock guardian dogs (LGD).
 They live 24 hrs/day guarding our Dorset sheep and Boer goats and overall homestead.
 We live about 2 miles from any neighbors and in the midst of the woods.
 The LDGs are used to keep predators at bay, including but not limited to coyotes, birds of prey, strangers, and anything else that might try to venture into the animal yards that is not welcome.
 We have not had any predator attacks on our lambs and kids since we’ve had our Maremmas.
 They have also added a level of protection to our poultry that has keep the fox and weasels at bay.

 Maremmas will build a special bond with whatever livestock they are exposed to as they grow, be it sheep, goats, poultry, or even cows and horses (although our dogs are not worked with cows or horses and added care is needed introducing LGDs to these types of livestock).
 By the time our pups leave our farm they will have had a good start to a foundation for a life as a LGD and will continue to learn and grow on their own as well.
 Many of our pup owners have been amazed at how quickly their new pup takes to the livestock and to doing their job, even at a young age.